 What will Intel call the dedicated Xe Graphics cards?
 It showed off the DG1 SDV (Discrete Graphics 1 Software Development Vehicle) at CES 2020, and while it repeatedly stated that the design wasn't representative of the final product, it was a nice looking card and doesn't really need any major changes in our view.
 Of course, it might also be too nice, particularly given the DG1 SDV would be the 'budget' version—there's no PCIe power connector.
 The metal shroud is certainly an extravagance that isn't needed for a sub-75W card.

-Then there will be mid-range cards with larger 256 EU chips—one partially enabled (i.e., 192 EUs) and one fully enabled.
-Those should have <150W TDP for the former, and perhaps 175-200W TDP for the latter, depending on clock speeds.
+Then there could be mid-range cards with larger 256 EU chips—one partially enabled (i.e., 192 EUs) and one fully enabled.
+Those could have <150W TDP for the former, and perhaps 175-200W TDP for the latter, depending on clock speeds.

 Finally, the top consumer cards would have 512 EUs on a chip, but with some of those disabled to improve yields.
 Give the chip higher boost clocks and up to a 300W TDP with dual PCIe 8-pin power connectors.
 A step down model could have slightly lower clocks and 400 EUs (give or take) with a 225-250W TDP.

-But the naming of the various models?
+What about the naming of the various models?
 Intel could play it straight with names like Intel Xe Graphics 96/128/192/256/384/512.
 That might be too easy.
 Intel might also go with DG2 branding—DG1 would be for the test platform, but also it would let the original Intel i740 discrete graphics solution keep that title.
 Or maybe Intel will go with something similar to it's Core branding: Xe9, Xe7, Xe5, and Xe3 families, with varying suffixes based on clock speeds.
-The latter seems most probably, though likely with a completely new brand reveal in the coming months.
+The latter seems more probable, though likely with a completely new brand reveal in the coming days.

 There's also a question about whether Intel will be the sole provider of Xe Graphics cards, or if it will partner with other companies for third-party cards.
 For the initial launch, or at least until performance is more of a known quantity, we expect Intel will be the only provider of cards.
 That's basically what AMD and Nvidia do at launch as well with their reference designs, and it helps set the baseline expectations for performance, power and pricing.
 If Xe Graphics proves to be capable and desirable, third-party boards from the various motherboard and AIB (add-in board) companies could come later.